lupeluna/regression-exercises/README.md

-## Hello!
+## Wrangle Data

-This repository will hold all of my regression exercices in addition to files like wrangle.ipynb.
+This repository will hold all of my regression exercices in addition to files like wrangle.ipynb and wrangle.py.

 wrangle.ipynb will hold functions that will do the following: